sleighzy/openfaas-minio-s3-http-server/README.md

 Create an S3 bucket named `website` as per the value of the `S3_HTTP_BUCKET_NAME` environment variable above.
 Add an html page named `index.html` with the below content into this bucket.
+The `./website/index.html` file can be used for this example.

 ```html
 <html>